 Each year, many SMEs submit filleted or abridged accounts to Companies House.
 If you submit abridged accounts, you don’t have to disclose your net profit or a detailed breakdown of creditors, debtors or fixed assets.
 With filleted accounts, you don’t have to submit your profit and loss account or a directors’ report.

 However, these options will soon become unavailable.
 There are two main reasons for the change.
 First, Companies House intends to become a completely digital organisation.
 Second, concerns about money laundering have come into sharp focus in the wake of the war in Ukraine.
-As a result, government now wants to accelerate proposed changes to the way Companies House operates.
+As a result, government now is accelerating proposed changes to the way Companies House operates.
+These changes have been detailed in the Economic Crime and Corporate Transparency Act (ECCTA), which became law on 26th October 2023.

 How annual accounts submissions will change

-When the changes become law, companies will have to use iXBRL to file digitally tagged accounts.
+Most of the measures in the ECCTA will be enacted by secondary legislation.
+As a result, we don’t have a clear timetable for when filleted or abridged accounts will be abolished.
+When the changes are introduced, companies will have to use iXBRL to file digitally tagged accounts.
 This will make it much easier to compare accounts with information held by HMRC, theoretically making it simpler to spot irregular activity.

 Companies House will also have significant new powers.
 If you file accounts, you’ll need to have a verified identity.
 The organisation will be able to share data with a range of authorities.
 If company directors or secretaries don’t comply with their responsibilities – or make sure their information is correct – they will face fines.